 3. To associate the folder with an existing filter set, select the filter set from the Filter Set list.
-Select (All Folders) to create a new folder in the issue template without associating the folder to a specific filter set.
+Select (All Folders) to create a new folder in the issue template without associating it with a specific filter set.
 You can associate the folder with an existing filter set later.